This week was 60 miles of running, 1000 yards of swimming and 21 "miles" of pool-running -- training log is here.

 Since I raced a marathon back in October and my last 20 miler felt so good, I really don't think I need much more marathon specific training.
 At the same time, I know I have a lot of room for improvement in terms of leg turnover and gait, so I'm mostly focusing on those for the last few weeks.

 For that reason, I did an Iwo Jima hill workout on Friday - normally I do this workout a few times at the very beginning of a training cycle, and then progress to more standard track and road workouts.
 But I thought I could really benefit from another session focusing on leg power and gait (especially fast downhill running) so I added this one in when the Friday track workout was cancelled.

 [Incidentally, the Friday track workout was cancelled because the "polar vortex" was approaching.
 Fortunately, the polar vortex did not arrive in DC until exactly 8:35 am.
 I did my hill workout in a fairly reasonable 45 degrees with light rain and moderate wind.
 As I cooled down, I could see a dark shelf cloud rolling in.
 I finished my cooldown at 8:30 am and hopped in the car for what ended up being a sketchy 15 minute drive home in ice pellets and high winds.]

 I spent the weekend on my treadmill rather than deal with single digit (Fahrenheit) temperatures outside.
 I was pretty happy with both weekend runs - the treadmill has been a real challenge for my neurological issues in the past, but I handled it fairly well this weekend.
 I was especially happy with Sunday's workout, which is the fastest I've been able to run on the treadmill in a while.
 My heart rate was also very controlled for the whole workout, which was a positive sign for my fitness.

-Monday: 9 "miles" of pool-running and streaming yoga.
+Monday: 9 "miles" pool-running.
 Foam rolling at night.